1908 Pittsburgh Panthers football team: Mount Union

 On October 3 Pitt opened the 1908 football season at Exposition Park against the Mount Union College Purple of Alliance, Ohio.
 Twelve hundred fans turned out to cheer on the new edition of University of Pittsburgh football.

 The Pittsburg Press noted: "The system of numbering the local and visiting players will be adopted again this year and in this way the spectators will be able to follow the game well by referring to their programs.
 The numbers are sewed on the back of each player's jersey and can be distinguished from any part of the field."
 Both teams were healthy and anxious to play.

 Mount Union started strong.
 They recovered a Pitt fumble on the Pitt fifteen yard line.
 They were able to move the ball five yards closer and Purple Raider fullback O'Brien was successful on a field goal.
 Pitt protested that the ball should have been theirs on downs.
 The referee agreed with Pitt and their offense went to work.
 An onside kick moved the ball across midfield.
 On second down Quince Banbury raced forty yards around left end for the first score.
 Jack Lindsay was successful on the goal after.
 Minutes later Banbury recovered an onside kick and scored his second touchdown.
 Lindsay missed the point after.
 The Pitt offense regained possession and Banbury ran forty-eight yards for his third touchdown of the half.
 Lindsay's kick was blocked.
 The Mount Union offense moved the ball to the Pitt five yard line and O'Brien connected on a field goal.
 That one counted and the halftime score was 16-4.

 Quince Banbury and Joe Campbell scored second half touchdowns to make the final score 26-4.
-Coach Moorehead made wholesale substitutions and the Pitt offense had the ball on Mount Union's three yard line as time expired.
+Coach Moorhead made wholesale substitutions and the Pitt offense had the ball on Mount Union's three yard line as time expired.
 Mount Union finished the season with a 5-4-1 record.

 The Pitt starting lineup for the game against Mount Union was Maurice Goldsmith (left end), George Bailey (left tackle), Samuel Elliott (left guard), John Turner (center), John Shuman (right guard), Tex Richards (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Quince Banbury (left halfback), John Mackrell (right halfback), and Rosser (fullback).
 Substitutions made during the game were: Joe Campbell replaced William Rosser at fullback; Harry Ent replaced John Mackrell at right halfback; Marion Sayre replaced John Turner at center; James Stevenson replaced Samuel Elliott at left guard; Edgar Chatham replaced Quince Banbury at left halfback; and Homer Roe replaced Maurice Goldsmith at left end.
 The game consisted of one twenty minute half and one fifteen minute half.